 Bottom Line About The Best Standing Desks In Australia.

-Most of the premium standing desks are almost the same.
-Choose one and get back to work.
 Don’t agonise about your decision for more than 1 week – because the best standing desk does not exist.
-But your time is valuable and the law of diminishing returns is real.
+Every desk has several trade-offs.

 Steven